advantech-edge-ai/edge-agent/README.md

 - **Real-Time Sensor Integration**: Connect and interact with live sensors and I/O for real-world applications.
 - **Optimized for Jetson Devices**: Leverage on-device computing and low-latency streaming for enhanced performance.

+> 💡Learn more about [Practical Examples](https://github.com/advantech-EdgeAI/edge_agent/wiki#practical-examples) of using Edge Agent in wiki.

 ## Installation

 ### System Requirements